 - Advisor: Dr. Bevan Baas

 Jon Pimentel was born in McKinleyville, California and graduated magna cum laud with the B.S. degree in Electrical Engineering from the University of California, Davis in 2009.
+He received the M.S. degree in Electrical and Computer Engineering from the University of California, Davis in 2015.
 Since 2009, he has have been pursuing his Ph.D. degree in Electrical and Computer Engineering at the University of California, Davis.

 He currently works in the VLSI Computation Laboratory with Professor Bevan Baas.
 His research covers hybrid floating point units and the physical design of his group's next many-core chip.
 His interests include high-performance low power many-core processor architecture, VLSI design, floating-point unit architecture, synthetic aperture radar signal processing, and biomedical imaging.

 Jon interned with the Many Integrated Core (MIC) design group at Intel in Hillsboro, Oregon in Fall 2013.
 While at Intel he worked on the core architecture of the next generation MIC product.